-As a parent or primary caregiver, we do whatever we can to lay a core foundation of security, self-esteem, and resilience for our children.
+As a parent or primary caregiver, we do whatever we can to lay a core foundation of security, resilience, and self-esteem for our kids.
 We want them to be able to express their true authentic selves and to understand how their actions affect those around them.
 In therapeutic terms, we are constantly working to secure a base of SEL (Social Emotional Learning).

 SEL refers to a child learning to 1) identify, express and cope with emotions, while 2) developing social skills and problem solving skills.
 There are many skills that make up the full picture of social emotional health, and these skills are vital to other types of development too; like learning math or reading later on in school.
 Children need the skills to manage conflict, think flexibly, identify their feelings and work through them, in every situation they find themselves in, and this learning can start from day one!

 The support we can offer to children can come in many different ways; modeling, reflecting emotions, reading stories and playing with our children.
 This learning can be infused naturally throughout your day, supporting your child’s development as you go.
 Children naturally learn and grow when given the space.

 Below are 6 creative activities to try with your kiddo and infuse into your daily routine:

 Print or draw some feeling faces on pieces of paper.
 Make two of each feeling.
 Then mix them all up, flip them all face down, and play a memory matching game where you have to find the two that match.
 Make sure to name the feeling when you pick up the card.

 This activity promotes emotion identification, reading facial cues, and sends a message that we can welcome and accept all feelings.
 Children will get used to seeing feeling faces and talking about emotions.
 It’s a bonus if these faces spark conversations about your child’s own feelings.
 Making statements like “I feel sad sometimes” when you pick up the sad card, can help children normalize all feelings and gain comfort with the topic of emotions.